 Book Launch: Chileans exiled in Australia

-Following a successful launch of the book VUELO LAN CHILE NO 1131 in 2007, Marcial Parada has edited a book with personal stories of political exiles in Australia after the military coup in Chile on 11 September 1973.
+Following a successful launch of the book VUELO LAN CHILE NO 1131 in 2007, Marcial Parada has edited a book with personal stories of political exiles in Australia after the military coup in Chile on 11 September 1973.… Go to Article

 The Last Song of Victor Jara – Estadio Chile September 1973

-Victor’s wife joan jara reports that people in the stadium learnt by heart the words of the last song of Victor and when they were released they wrote it down and smuggled the words out of the country and someone brought it to her.
+Victor’s wife joan jara reports that people in the stadium learnt by heart the words of the last song of Victor and when they were released they wrote it down and smuggled the words out of the country and someone brought it to her.… Go to Article

 Wed 3rd July Meeting of the 17 Group

-The next meeting of the 17 Group will take place on Wednesday the 3rd of July at 7 pm in unit 6 at 20 Drury St, West End.
-The speaker, currently visiting from Chile, will be Penny Glass.
-Her topic is LIFE IN CHILE UNDER NEO-LIBERALISM.
+The next meeting of the 17 Group will take place on Wednesday the 3rd of July at 7 pm in unit 6 at 20 Drury St, West End.… Go to Article

 The Australian Green Development Forum hosting Cuban Professor